mattwach/pico_uart_console/README.md

 }
 ```

-We need to create a `ConsoleConfig` structure to hold the state of the console.
+We need to allocate a `ConsoleConfig` structure to hold the state of the console.
 We then initialize it will the defined callbacks, the number of callbacks (in
-this case just `1`) and the type of console we we to use (called the `mode`),
+this case just `1`) and the type of console we we to use (called the *console terminal*),

-> Note: The console mode can be changed at any time by changing the `mode` field
+> Note: The console mode can be changed at any time by changing the `terminal` field
 in `ConsoleConfig`.
 Thus you might have a command to change it from
 `CONSOLE_VT102` to `CONSOLE_MINIMAL` for program access.